Stephanos Bibas: Clerks

 Judge Bibas is one of the top judges for “feeding” his clerks to the United States Supreme Court.
-Six of his law clerks have been hired to clerk for six different Supreme Court Justices (Chief Justice Roberts and Justices Thomas, Alito, Kagan, Gorsuch, and Barrett).
+His law clerks have been hired to clerk for seven different Supreme Court Justices (Chief Justice Roberts and Justices Thomas, Alito, Kagan, Gorsuch, Barrett, and Breyer (ret.)).
 Another of his clerks served as a Bristow Fellow in the Office of the Solicitor General.

 Personal life

 Bibas has made some donations to Republicans.
 He was a member of the Federalist Society from 1991 to 2017.
-He has also served as a deacon of the Russian Orthodox Church since 2015.
+He has also served as a deacon of the Russian Orthodox Church in Eastern America since 2015.